 I am yet to own a Nintendo Switch.
 Note the word ‘yet’, because there are a few games already that make it scream ‘buy me’.
 Super Mario Odyssey is absolutely one of those games.

 With just an hour or so into Odyssey, I am already in love with it, and in awe of it.
 The mysterious Cap Kingdom.
 The landscape of Cascade Kingdom.
 The beautiful Sand Kingdom.
 I’ve barely scratched the surface but I already know i’m in for something special.

 Yakuza Kimawi (PS4):-

 Whenever i see Yakuza, I immediately think of Shenmue.
 The combat is certainly familiar.
-This remake of the original, which I missed the first around on PS2, oozes coolness.
-Like Mario Odyssey, I’ve only managed a few minutes, but I can already tell this is going to be a time-devouring experience to remember.
+This remake of the original, which I missed the first time around on PS2, oozes coolness.
+Like Mario Odyssey, I’ve only managed but a few minutes, but I can already tell this is going to be a time-devouring experience to remember.
 It is certainly reminiscent of Shenmue in all the right ways.
 Did I mention I miss Shenmue?

 And now, let’s see what’s behind door #5….

 Those that know me won’t be surprised by this entry, given that I love football.
 But even this, the 17th installment of Konami’s football series, took me by surprise.
 Up until the series’ transition onto the PS3/Xbox 360 platforms I was always a PES guy.
 Pro Evolution Soccer 6 is still the greatest football sim known to man.
 That’s just scientific fact.